 Glaucoma is often called the "silent thief of sight," because most of its types typically cause no pain and produce no symptoms until noticeable vision loss occurs.

 For this reason, glaucoma often progresses undetected until the optic nerve already has been irreversibly damaged.

 What is glaucoma?

-Glaucoma is a group of related eye disorders that cause damage to the optic nerveand eventually can lead to blindness.
+Glaucoma is a group of related eye disorders that cause damage to the optic nerve that carries information from the eye to the brain.

 Types of glaucoma

 The two major categories of glaucoma are open-angle glaucoma and narrow angle glaucoma.
 The "angle" in both cases refers to the drainage angle inside the eye that controls the outflow of the watery fluid (aqueous) which is continually being produced inside the eye.

 If the aqueous can access the drainage angle, the glaucoma is known as open angle glaucoma.
 If the drainage angle is blocked and the aqueous cannot reach it, the glaucoma is known as narrow angle glaucoma.